HomeMedication lookup › Purinethol

 TPMT

-Your body breaks down mercaptopurine more slowly than normal, which increases your risk of serious side effects like low blood cell counts.
-A lower starting dose is recommended. |
+Your body breaks down mercaptopurine more slowly than normal, which increases the risk of a weakened immune system and low blood cell counts.
+A lower dose is recommended with close blood count monitoring.

-Reduce dose based on tolerability per FDA labeling.
+FDA Reduce dose based on tolerability per FDA labeling.
 Monitor closely for myelosuppression.
 More substantial reductions may be needed if intermediate for both TPMT and NUDT15.

-Strong |
+Strong

 Poor Function